sendamply/docs/docs/Deliverability/A-Sender-Verification.md

 1) [Domain Verification](#domain-verification)
 2) [Email Address Verification](#email-address-verification)

+Domain Verification is the best way to verify your sender identity because the process requires you to configure your DNS records ([SPF](./B-SPF.md), [DKIM](./C-DKIM.md), and [DMARC](./D-DMARC.md)) which greatly improves the deliverability of your sending infrastructure.
+It also removes the "_via&nbsp;hostname.smtp.sendamply.net_" message that some email clients append to the "From" field.

 <!-- theme: info -->
-> ##### Improve deliverability with Domain Verification
+> ##### Improve deliverability with automatic warm-up of verified domains
-> Domain Verification is the best way to verify your sender identity because the process requires you to configure your DNS records ([SPF](./B-SPF.md), [DKIM](./C-DKIM.md), and [DMARC](./D-DMARC.md)) which greatly improves the deliverability of your sending infrastructure.
-It also removes the "_via&nbsp;hostname.smtp.sendamply.net_" message that some email clients append to the "From" field.
+> Once you verify your domain, Amply will automatically begin warming it up.
+We generate positive interactions with your IP and domain so that mailbox providers deliver your email to your users' primary inboxes.

 ****